ijayzo/grafana/README.md

 	# Creating Grafana Dashboard to Monitor Linux Server
 	+ Easy way is to import dashboards from some other user.
 Click the hamburger, then dashboards, then the Plus sign with a dropdown icon, import dashboard and paste 14513, then click load.

 	+ The not so easy way is to create dashboards with PromQL.
+PromQL syntax varies/depends on the table definition.
 	+